jschaf/mccc/somalia-stability/somalia-stability.rst

 the horn of Africa.

 Stability and Somalia are words not often paired together.
-Somalia topped the Failed States Index for the previous three years, and finished in the top 1- for the last XX years.
-With a checkered history, drivers of stability in Somalia must be viewed as fledgling drivers of stability, not Michael Schumaker.
+Somalia topped the Failed States Index from 2008-2013 and ranks seconds in 2014.[@fund_for_peace_fragile_2014]  With a checkered history, drivers of stability in Somalia must be viewed as fledgling drivers of stability.

 Politics
 ========